shreyanshp/prompt-piper/README.md

 bun install
 bun run dev
 ```
-Then visit `http://localhost:3000/demo` for the interactive compression tool.
+Then visit `http://localhost:3000/demo` for the interactive compression tool, or try the live demo at [https://promptpiper.xyz/](https://promptpiper.xyz/).

 ### 🖥️ CLI Tool (For Developers & Power Users)
 Use the command-line interface for terminal-based workflows: